-Sound is a form of energy, just like electricity, heat or light.
+A sound is a form of energy, just like electricity, heat or light.
 When you strike a bell, it makes a loud ringing noise.
 Now instead of just listening to the bell, put your finger on the bell after you have struck it.
 Can you feel it shaking?
-This movement or shaking, i.e. the to and fro motion of the body is termed as Vibration.
+This movement or shaking, i.e. the to and fro motion of the body, is termed as vibration.
 The sound moves through a medium by alternately contracting and expanding parts of the medium it is travelling through.
-This compression and expansion creates a minute pressure difference that we perceive as sound.
-Let’s take a look at one of our five senses. i.e, Hearing.
+This compression and expansion create a minute pressure difference that we perceive as sound.
+Let’s take a look at one of our five senses. i.e, hearing.

-The sound waves striking the eardrum create a vibration in the air filled cavity of the middle ear.
-The sound waves are in the form of pressure differences and are transferred from here to the cochlea in the inner ear by the means of three of the smallest bones in the Human Body.
+The sound waves striking the eardrum create a vibration in the air-filled cavity of the middle ear.
+The sound waves are in the form of pressure differences and are transferred from here to the cochlea in the inner ear by the means of three of the smallest bones in the human body.
 They are called Malleus (Hammer), Incus (Anvil) and Stapes (Stirrups).
 Stapes takes the award for the smallest bone in the human body.
-The sound here is still in wave form.
-The sound information is transferred to the Cochlea in the Inner Ear.
+The sound here is still in the waveform.
+The sound information is transferred to the cochlea in the inner ear.

-Cochlea consists of several fluid-filled sac like structures.
+Cochlea consists of several fluid-filled sac-like structures.
 The ear structures are covered with tiny hair and these convert the wave information into a form that we can understand.
-It is here that the sound wave is converted into nerve impulses that is sent to the brain via the auditory nerve.
+It is here that the sound wave is converted into nerve impulses that are sent to the brain via the auditory nerve.
 This electrical impulse is perceived by us that leads to our sense of hearing.

-So while it seems you can hear a sounds immediately, it travels a long way before it is understood and becomes hearing.
+So while it seems you can hear a sound immediately, it travels a long way before it is understood and becomes hearing.
 Hearing is the ability to perceive sound by detecting the minute changes in pressure.
-This done with the help of organs such as ear.
+This is done with the help of organs such as the ear.
 It is one of our five sense and it defines how we see and experience the world around us.

-Hearing Range refers to the range of frequencies that can be detected or heard by human or any other animal in consideration.
+Hearing range refers to the range of frequencies that can be detected or heard by a human or any other animal in consideration.
 The human ear and auditory system can detect frequencies between 20 Hz to 20,000 Hz.
 This range is different for different animals.
-Dolphins for example can hear sound waves of frequencies up to 100 kHz.
+Dolphins, for example, can hear sound waves of frequencies up to 100 kHz.